 Geriatrics and Extended Care Clinical Nurse Advisor

 Jenice Guzman, PhD, GNP-BC, is a certified Gerontological Nurse Practitioner at the Southern Arizona VA Health Care System in Tucson, Arizona, and prior to this was with the Geriatrics Research, Education and Clinical Center (GRECC) Outpatient Clinic in West Los Angeles.
 She has been with the VA since 2001 and has worked in the field of geriatrics/gerontology for over 20 years.
 She received her educational degrees from the UCLA School of Nursing.
 Dr. Guzman is also a Nurse Scientist with the VA Center of Innovation: Center for the Study of Healthcare Innovation, Implementation and Policy (CSHIIP) where she is studying Veteran adherence to the use of home telehealth devices in VA.

-Russell S. Coggins, RN, MSN is the Chair of the ONS ICU Workgroup and has been a member of that workgroup since 2011.
+Russell S. Coggins, RN, MSN is the Clinical Nurse Advisor of the ONS ICU/Med-Surg Field Advisory Committee and has been a member of that group since 2011.
 He has worked as a Registered Nurse since 1997.
 The majority of his nursing career has been spent working in various Critical Care Units as a staff nurse.
 Russ has been with the VA since 2007, a Nurse Manager since 2008 and is currently the Nurse Manager of the Surgical ICU of the Charles George VA Medical Center in Asheville, NC.
 He earned his BSN from Western Carolina University in Cullowhee, NC, and his MSN from Walden University.
 He is a member of the VISN 6 IPEC Steering Committee and Chair of the VISN 6 Nurse Manager Academy Planning Committee as well as various facility committees.
 He is a Veteran, having served in the US Army during Desert Shield and Desert Storm as a M1A1 Armor Crewman, in the Tennessee National Guard as a Cavalry Scout Platoon Leader and in the Army Reserve as an Officer with the Army Nurse Corps.

 Mental Health Clinical Nurse Advisor